Jalink-lab/Jalink-lab.github.io/README.md

 We have added a few useful features:

 ### [Temporal Median Background subtraction](https://github.com/Jalink-lab/Temporal-Median-Background-Subtraction)
-In SMLM, the localization precision critically depends on the (typically) Gaussian fit.
-However, super-resolution datasets sometimes contain significant non-sparse, structured background components.
-Such background usually originates from out-of-focus, continuously emitting fluorescent molecules attached to cellular structures or cellular auto-fluorescence, and is often present with dSTORM imaging of dyes with non-perfect blinking properties, and PALM.
+In SMLM, the localization precision critically depends on the (Gaussian) fit of the underlying pixel data of single emitting fluorohore.
+SMLM datasets sometimes contain a significant structured background, usually originating from out-of-focus, continuously emitting fluorophores attached to cellular structures or cellular auto-fluorescence.
+Such background is often present in PALM, and in dSTORM imaging with non-perfect blinking dyes (too short dark state).
-Due to bleaching and other effects the structured background changes slowly over time, much slower than the blinking fluorophores.
-It can be estimated with a temporal median filter (see [Hoogendoorn et al.]https://www.nature.com/articles/srep03854).
-We have written a fast implementation that calculates a sliding median for every pixel over time with a large time window, and subtracts it from the original.
+Due to bleaching and other effects the background changes over time.
+Since this happens on a much slower time scale then the blinking of fluorophores, and fluorophores are only 'on' for a relatively short time, the background can be estimated with a temporal median filter (see [Hoogendoorn et al.](https://www.nature.com/articles/srep03854).

+We have written a fast implementation that calculates for every pixel a sliding median over time, and subtracts the result from the original.
 Performing Temporal Median Background Subtraction can yield a dramatically improved superresolved image.

 There is a [Imglib2 version](https://github.com/Jalink-lab/Temporal-Median-Background-Subtraction/releases/tag/v3.2) as well, but it is slower than the [ImageJ1 version](https://github.com/Jalink-lab/Temporal-Median-Background-Subtraction/releases/tag/v2.2).
 We recommend to use the latter.